888 Sport Review

 When it comes to their look and interface, 888 are one of those love / hate bookies.
 The bright orange colour scheme is synonymous with all 888 Sport products and goes some way towards explaining their shouty casino style reputation.
 To their credit though the flashy graphics and distractions have been kept to a minimum, with most offers and adverts being contained to the appropriate section of the site.

-There is a professional feel to all of 888’s features in spite of the slightly obnoxious colour scheme, and they have certainly used the Kambi platform the site is built on to their best advantage.
+There is a professional feel to all of 888’s features in spite of the slightly obnoxious colour scheme.
+The brand previously used a third party platform provided by Kambi but developed their own in house platform in 2021.
+This brings them in line with other big betting companies and the bespoke interface makes for a much better site.
 Quick links on the home page display popular events, main events of the day are scattered across the remaining screen space and top offers are clear.

 The sports list is easy to use, although they have chosen to list a handful of popular sports at the top before listing the rest A-Z which is momentarily confusing.
 They do all show the current number of available events though, so you are made instantly aware of any busy markets.